Private, In-Home Tutoring in Summit Township, Michigan

-SchoolTutoring Academy’s tutoring programs for Summit Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Summit Township, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Summit Township, Michigan is served by two school districts that include Jackson Public Schools and Vandercook Lake Public Schools.
 The larger of the two is Jackson Public Schools with over thirty elementary schools, thirteen middle schools, and seven high schools.
 JPS educates over 30,000 students each year in grades PK-12 with a curriculum that is based on Common Core standards.
 Vandercook Lake Public Schools is a much smaller district which contains one elementary school, one middle school, and one high school.